scottjacksonx/SJNotificationViewController/README.md

     [notificationController setNotificationPosition:SJNotificationPositionTop];

+## Notification Duration ##

+By default, a notification stays on screen until you tap it.
+To automatically hide it after a given delay, just set the property `notificationDuration`.
+There are a few predefined values for it:

+* `SJNotificationDurationStay`, which is the default, keeps the notification on screen until the user taps it.
+* `SJNofificationDurationShort` sets it to 1.5 seconds,
+* `SJNotificationDurationMedium` sets it to 3 seconds,
+* `SJNotificationDurationLong` sets it to 5 seconds
+* and finally, `SJNotificationDurationAlmostForever` sets it to 10 seconds.

+Instead of giving these typedef'd values, you can also just give the amount of milliseconds as an integer.
+Examples:

+* `[notificationController setNotificationDuration:SJNotificationDurationMedium];` or
+* `[notificationController setNotificationDuration:7000];`

 ## Tapping on a Notification ##

 By default, tapping on a notification just hides it, but you can define your own target/selector pair to be called when the notification is tapped with `[notificationController setTapTarget:self action:@selector(doSomething)]`.